 We are often asked about membership campgrounds and discount camping clubs.
 In case it is helpful to others, here is our experience.
+There are a number of campground programs that offer discounted stays.
+We have an overview of some of these on our pages about campgrounds and RV Clubs.

 A Thousand Trails membership is an individual decision.
 The financial aspect really boils down to how much you will use the TT parks, which in turn has a lot to do with where you will travel.
 If you plan to fulltime and/or do a lot of RVing in the years to come...it is a membership campground program well worth consideration.